 Front Range Fire Rescue is committed to maintaining a wage and benefit package that is competitive and fair for our members.
 We will always balance that desire with a healthy respect for the public's trust and our desire to be financially responsible.
-We will seek ways to utilize alternative funding methods wherever possible to ensure that our members' benefits are maintained in the soundest ways possible.
+We will seek alternative funding methods wherever possible to ensure that our members' benefits are maintained in the soundest ways possible.
+Members should educate themselves on our benefits and strive not to overextend themselves, which can cause undue stress.
+All members are not only working for today but also so that they might enjoy a good retirement.
+FRFR will work to provide best in class retirement benefits for our people.